Talib Kweli On Twitter’s Harassment Problem And How To Fix It

 As the Twitter fight escalated–and Van Dyke responded with epithets and threats–Kweli eventually decided to post Van Dyke’s publicly available business information, a move he says was made in the hopes of holding Van Dyke accountable with his clients and the Texas State Bar.
 Twitter eventually suspended Van Dyke’s account.
 But it also locked Kweli’s.
 Being locked on Twitter meant Kweli couldn’t tweet from his account until he deleted the tweet with Van Dyke’s contact information.
 He eventually did, but should he have been forced to?

-While Twitter’s rules prohibit the posting of personal information for purposes of harassment, Kweli’s action seems to fall into a bit of a grey area.
+Twitter didn’t respond to a request for comment.
+While Twitter’s rules prohibit the posting of personal information for purposes of harassment, Kweli’s action seems to fall into a bit of a gray area.
 He posted the business information of a man touting his profession, and the rules do allow for posting business information.
 That’s why Kweli disagrees with Twitter’s decision to block his account.

 As online harassment and Twitter’s response to it remain a topic of conversation in the news cycle, we spoke with Kweli about his first-hand experience in the middle of Twitter’s social media battleground.